-This Annotated Code takes into account all relevant decisions from Case 1 (against Kaing Guek Eav alias Duch) up to and including the appeal judgment, as well as all relevant pre-trial decisions in Case 2 (against Nuon Chea and Khieu Samphan, and previously against Ieng Sary, Ieng Thirith and Duch as well).
-Based on this jurisprudence, this Annotated Code has been able to produce annotations of 85 Code articles, and particularly several of the major articles at the pre-trial and trial stages.
+This Annotated Codetakes into account all relevant decisions from the Extraordinary Chambers in the Courts of Cambodia in Case 1 (against Kaing Guek Eav alias Duch) up to and including the appeal judgment, as well as all relevant pre-trial and trial decisions in Case 2 (against Nuon Chea and Khieu Samphan, and previously against Ieng Sary, Ieng Thirith and Duch as well) as were publicly available at 30 May, 2015.
+Based on this jurisprudence, this Annotated Code has been able to produce annotations of 93Code articles, and particularly several of the major articles at the pre-trial and trial stages.

 Each article annotation begins with the text of the Code article for easy reference.
 It then sets out separate paragraphs each containing a distinct, relevant principle or finding contained in ECCC jurisprudence.
 Each of these paragraphs begins with an overview phrase, in bold, and is followed by a phrase explaining the relevant principle or finding.
-Immediately following the annotation paragraph is a short citation
+Immediately following the annotation paragraph is a